-If using the accelerator pedal while ACC is active, a warning message in the DIC will indicate that automatic braking will not occur.
-See Vehicle Messages on page 5-31.
+If using the accelerator pedal while ACC is active, a warning message in the DIC and in the HUD, if equipped, will indicate that automatic braking will not occur.
+See Vehicle Messages on page 5-37.
 ACC will resume operation when the accelerator pedal is not being pressed.